The Spy Who Came in from the Cold: Plot

-Whilst Leamas is away, Liz receives an invitation from the East Germans to participate in an exchange of party members with the British Communist Party.
+While Leamas is away, Liz receives an invitation from the East Germans to participate in an exchange of party members with the British Communist Party.
 Surprisingly, she is summoned by Mundt's attorney as a witness and forced to testify at the tribunal.
 She then admits Smiley paid the apartment lease, and that Smiley offered help should she need it.
 She also confesses that Leamas made her promise not to look for him, and that he said goodbye immediately before he assaulted the grocer.
 Leamas, realising his cover has been blown, offers to tell them about the mission in exchange for Liz's freedom, but realises the true nature of the scheme during the course of the tribunal.
 Fiedler is then arrested at the tribunal's end.

 Immediately after the trial, Mundt subtly locates and then releases Leamas and Liz from jail, and gives them a car to get from their current location to the Berlin Wall.
 During the drive, Leamas explains the entire situation to a bemused Liz.
 Mundt is actually a British double agent, who reports to Smiley, who is actually undercover in the mission and pretending to be retired.
 Mundt was turned against the East Germans before he returned following the murder of Samuel Fennan a few years earlier, and the mission's true target was Fiedler, who was closing on exposing Mundt as a double agent.
-On account of Leamas and Liz's intimate relationship, however, Mundt (and Smiley) were provided with the means of discrediting Leamas' ability to provide evidence to the tribunal, and as such discredit Fiedler.
-Liz, however, is shaken, and realises that to her horror, her actions have enabled the Circus to protect their asset Mundt at the expense of the thoughtful and idealistic Fiedler.
-When asked what will become of Fiedler, Leamas replies that he will most likely be shot.
+On account of Leamas’ and Liz's intimate relationship, however, Mundt (and Smiley) were provided with the means of discrediting Leamas' ability to provide evidence to the tribunal, and as such discredit Fiedler.
+Liz, however, is shaken, and realises that her actions have enabled the Circus to protect their asset Mundt at the expense of the thoughtful and idealistic Fiedler.
+When asked what will become of Fiedler, Leamas replies that he will be shot.

 Although disgusted, Liz overcomes this on account of her love for Leamas.
-The two drive to the Berlin wall, and make a break for West Germany by ascending over the wall and through a section of sabotaged barbed wire atop the wall.
+The two drive to the Berlin wall, and make a break for West Germany by ascending the wall and through a section of sabotaged barbed wire atop the wall.
 Leamas reaches the top, but as he reaches down to help Liz, she is shot and killed by one of Mundt's operatives.
-She falls back down, and as Smiley calls to Leamas from the other side of the wall, he hesitates, before eventually descending the wall on the East German side to die.
+She falls back down, and as Smiley calls to Leamas from the other side of the wall, he hesitates, before eventually descending the wall on the East German side, where he is also shot and killed.